The Mulattos of Esmeraldas

-The Mulattos of Esmeraldas, also known as The Black Kings of Esmeraldas, is an oil on canvas work painted in 1599 by the mestizo painter :es:Andrés Sánchez Gallque, who belonged to the Quito School.
-It is the oldest signed and dated painting from colonial South America.
+The Mulattos of Esmeraldas, also known as The Black Kings of Esmeraldas or Don Francisco de Arobe and his Sons, Pedro and Domingo, is an oil on canvas work painted in 1599 by the mestizo painter :es:Andrés Sánchez Gallque, who belonged to the Quito School.
+It is the oldest signed and dated painting from colonial South America, especially notable as the artist chose to sign the painting as an indigenous Andean painter.
 It is currently part of the collection of the Prado Museum in Madrid although it is deposited in the Museo de América.

 The work was commissioned by Juan del Barrio de Sepúlveda, judge of the Real Audiencia of Quito, to send to King Philip III of Spain, as proof of the conversion of the so-called Maroons, black slaves who escaped from European ships or were shipwrecked on the coasts of America, who ended up becoming chiefs of indigenous villages and lived as free people.
+Francisco de Arobe, leader of a Maroon colony on the coast of Ecuador, had traveled with his two sons to Quito in order to commemorate his treaty with Spain.